On this page

 - The National Cyber Security Centre (NCSC) offers a factsheet with 10 rules of thumb of internet safety.

-- The Dutch Centre for Crime Prevention and Safety (CCV) offers (Dutch-language) information on how to prevent different kinds of crime in your business.
+- The Dutch Centre for Crime Prevention and Community Safety (CCV) offers (in Dutch) information on how to prevent different kinds of crime in your business.

-- The Secure Entrepreneurship Scan (Veilig Ondernemen Scan) (Dutch) gives you an insight about the various crime risks for your business.
+- The Secure Entrepreneurship Scan (Veilig Ondernemen Scan) (in Dutch) gives you an insight about the various crime risks for your business.

-- The 'Protect your company' website (Bescherm Je Bedrijf) offers you a step-by-step plan for information security (Dutch).
+- The 'Protect your company' website (Bescherm Je Bedrijf) offers you a step-by-step plan for information security (in Dutch).

 If you want to check if a banknote is genuine or counterfeit, it is best not to rely on just one feature, but to check a few of them.
 Feel the note in your hands and look at it closely; if you have any doubts, compare it to one that you know is genuine.
 You can also use detecting equipment, such as an ultra-violet (UV) lamp.
 For information on suspect banknotes, check the European Central Bank's website.
 If you have received a suspected counterfeit, you should contact the Dutch police immediately.

 If you work with the municipality, police or fire service, you can obtain the Secure Business Seal of Approval (Keurmerk Veilig Ondernemen, KVO) for commercial sites and retail areas.
 KVO helps secure your business against burglary, robberies and fire.
 As a result, you provide your employees, your customers and yourself with a safe environment.

 Submitting a report to the police